NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Alghollthu Bound.md

 However, you gain none of these benefits against effects originating from alghollthus and instead take a -2 circumstance penalty against mental effects from alghollthus.

-*Source: Pathfinder Lost Omens: Absalom, City of Lost Omens* *OGL*
+*Source: Pathfinder Lost Omens Absalom, City of Lost Omens* *OGL*